zachchong/tp/docs/UserGuide.md

 **Q:** <u>Why does `nextInterview` show only one person even if a few interviews share the same time?</u>
 **A:** To keep things fast and clear. `nextInterview` gives you one “next up” so you can act right away.
 If several interviews have the same time, we show the **first one in your current list**.
 The others are still there and you view them as usual (e.g., `listInterview i/…`).

+**Q:** <u>Why are non-alphanumeric characters (e.g special symbols) disallowed for name, organisation, role & categories?
+For instance, I would not be able to save 'Ben & Jerry's. </u>
+**A:** Currently, we do not accept non-alphanumerical symbols for a more streamlined search process.
+We understand that this may not fully capture real world's dynamic and aim to support greater range of inputs in the future.
+For now, you could try workarounds.
+For instance, using 'Ben and Jerry' as a substitute.

 </tab>

 </tabs>